 Maybe you are an international student eager to learn in an American university, or a community college student seeking a transfer to a four-year university – whatever the reason for your visit, we welcome you and invite you to make ULM your home away from home!

-With an annual student enrollment of 8,500, you will find friendly staff ready to serve you and exceptional faculty willing to provide individualized attention, while also offering an array of challenging opportunities.
+With a Fall 2015 enrollment of 8,854 students, you will find friendly staff ready to serve you and exceptional faculty willing to provide individualized attention, while also offering an array of challenging opportunities.
 ULM prides itself in the rigor of its academic programs.

 Accounting and auditing will be among the fastest-growing occupations by 2018, according to the Louisiana Workforce Commission.
 To meet that need, ULM's College of Business and Social Sciences launched a new program, a Post Baccalaureate Certificate in Accounting that will empower professionals to benefit from these expanding fields.

-In addition, ULM's College of Arts, Education and Sciences, joined by Fortune 500 companies, unveiled the ULM President's Academy—a new career-oriented summer program for high-ability high school juniors and seniors throughout Louisiana, and the regions of Texas, Arkansas, and Mississippi.
+In addition, ULM's College of Arts, Education, and Sciences, joined by Fortune 500 companies, unveiled the ULM President's Academy—a career-oriented summer program for high-ability high school juniors and seniors throughout Louisiana, and the regions of Texas, Arkansas, and Mississippi.

 Programs within the College of Health and Pharmaceutical Sciences have a consistent 100 percent pass rate on licensure examinations.
 These programs include Nursing, Dental Hygiene, Radiologic Technology, and Medical Laboratory Science.